 - Regardless of whether you are a morning person, start your day with God’s Word.
 I must start my day by reading the Bible or some other Christian devotional in order to get in the right frame of mind.
 It really does set the tone for my day.

 - Adapt a healthy lifestyle.
-Notice I said the word lifestyle, not diet.
+Notice I said the word lifestyle, not a diet.
 God said that our bodies are a temple, so we need to be intentional with what we put into our bodies.
-Get rid of the cigarettes, alcohol, drugs and whatever else eating that will stop you from living your best life.
+Get rid of the cigarettes, alcohol, drugs, and whatever else eating that will stop you from living your best life.
 Eating healthy is going to position you to be able to increase your stamina for exercise.
 I cannot stress how important it is to exercise.
 You have got to move.
 Not only will it clear your mind but it will also help you stay in shape.

 Due to the pandemic, many of us are working from home.
 I’ve been working from home for several years, so I’m used to working from home.
 However, there will be a point in time when you will want to put on hard pants aka jeans.
 Save yourself that awkward moment of feeling like a contortionist just so you can get into your jeans.
 My Fitbit keeps me honest.
 It tells me when I need to move, which brings me to my next point.

 - Take a break!
 I noticed whenever I started to feel irritable, it was because I ignored my Fitbit telling me to move.
 There have been numerous times where I spent hours looking at my computer screen.
 I can get really engulfed in my work.
 I spend a good chunk of my data analyzing and in meetings, so sometimes it can be difficult to find a good stopping point.
 I remember one time, my mom had been gone for several hours.
 She came back and literally asked me, “Have you moved?
 It looks like you’ve been in the same spot.”
 Sadly, I had not.
 Check out this article to learn more about how the Pomodoro technique.